 A social space has been created within the atrium of the Dental Clinical and Training Centre (1088 Budapest, Szentkirályi u.
 47.), which also serves as an ideal location for hosting smaller events.

-The newly renovated Student Centre, run by the Faculty of Pharmacy’s Students’ Association and located within the Faculty’s Hőgyes Building (1092 Budapest, Hőgyes Endre u.
+The newly renovated Student Centre, run by the Faculty of Pharmaceutical Sciences’s Students’ Association and located within the Faculty’s Hőgyes Building (1092 Budapest, Hőgyes Endre u.
 9.), provides an excellent atmosphere for students to socialise with one another.

 The Faculty of Health Sciences’ building (1088 Budapest, Vas u.
 17.) contains various social spaces for students to use.
 The building’s beautiful atrium, complete with comfortable couches, is perfect for holding smaller student-run events.
 A bookstore, computer-equipped spaces, and the office of the Faculty’s Students’ Union are all located in the basement.